top of page

 Government partnership

-Following the successful conclusion of a multi-country RCT of mEducation, the Philippines Department of Education (DepEd) sustained delivery of mEducation, expanding to nearly 240 schools and confirming impacts on reducing innumeracy.
+Following the successful conclusion of a multi-country RCT led in the Philippines by IPA, the Philippines Department of Education (DepEd) sustained delivery of mEducation, expanding to nearly 240 schools and confirming impacts on reducing innumeracy.
 In 2024, DepEd piloted Teaching at the Right Level in eight schools, showing strong improvements in foundational numeracy.
-Building on these results, the Philippines government has expressed strong interest in partnering to deliver mEducation and TaRL nationwide, with over 15 School Division Offices signing letters of intent, regional and division offices committing resources, and a Memorandum of Agreement with the national government underway.
+Building on these results, the Philippines government has expressed strong interest in partnering to deliver mEducation and TaRL nationwide, with over 15 schools division offices signing letters of intent, regional and division offices committing resources, and a memorandum of agreement with the national government underway.

 Partners